-Your application needs to be accompanied by a completed Project Approval Form (PAF) before the application can be signed/submitted by Research Services.
+Your application, even if it is only at the Expression of Interest (EOI) stage, needs to be accompanied by a completed Project Approval Form (PAF) before the application can be signed/submitted by Research Services.
 Your Head of School will need to have seen the application and signed the PAF beforehand.

 Step 4.
 Application outcome